Loan Repayment and Forgiveness

 3. Financial Status

-Candidates for the Bellotti Program must agree to: 1) Apply LRAP financial awards directly to their educational loans, and 2) Provide the Committee with a completed Application Form together with copies of their completed annual tax forms with all required schedules and loan statements.
+Candidates for the Bellotti Program must agree to: 1) Apply LRAP financial awards directly to their educational loans, and 2) Provide the Committee with a completed Application Form and a copy of your most recent completed federal tax return.

-To be eligible for an LRAP award for 2014, the applicant must submit an application by mail or e-mail by December 1, 2013 to: Boston College Law School, Office of Admissions and Financial Aid, Attn: LRAP, 885 Centre Street, Newton, MA 02459, or e-mail firstname.lastname@example.org.
+To be eligible for an LRAP award for 2015, the applicant must submit an application by e-mail to email@example.com or fax to the attention of LRAP at (617) 552-2917 by December 1, 2014.
 The application must be received by the Office of Admissions and Financial Aid by December 1st to be considered.
 If not received by December 1st, your application will not be accepted.